sarahoakman/fake-reddit/README.md

 ## Overview
 * Made a website based on Reddit for a university course
 * Used vanilla JavaScript and made styling from scratch
-* Communicated with a swagger API to gather data
+* Communicated with a REST API server on local host to gather data for the website